-These are some suggestions for paying and free days out nearby.
+These are some suggestions for free days out nearby.
 If you have any other suggestions for a day out that you have enjoyed, or want to feature your attraction, please contact us here

 Caistor Road, Barton-upon-Humber, DN18 5QP.
 01652 633297

 Walk around the beautiful Beverley Minster, which has been a place of prayer for over 1300 years.
 You can walk around yourself admiring the architecture, or alternatively for a fee, floor and roof tours are available on Wednesdays and Saturdays from April onward (booking essential).
 The guides are very experienced and great with children, they will guide you around the history of the Minster, and show you amazing things normally hidden from public view.

 Minster Yard North, Beverley, HU17 0DP.
 For more information about the tours call 01482 868540.

 We are lucky to have some fantastic coastline in our region and a walk on the beach or cliff tops is a great day out all year round, here’s a list from north to south along our East Coast:

 Please note some beaches have restrictions on dogs during the summer months, but most welcome dogs.